Budapest: a city of two halves

 Buda's Castle Quarter

-Usually the first stop on any tour is the UNESCO World Heritage site of Buda's Castle Quarter, comprised of the Royal Castle, Matthias Church and Fishermen's Bastion.
+Usually the first stop on any tour is the UNESCO World Heritage site of Buda's Castle Quarter, comprised of the Royal Castle, Matthias Church and Fisherman's Bastion.
 Perched on a plateau known, appropriately, as Castle Hill there are spellbinding vistas over the city below.

 If you don't fancy walking up the cobbled streets, there is a funicular to take you to the top.
 The original medieval palace was completed in 1265 by King Bela IV as a siege-proof residence against Mongol invasions.